UCSBCarpentry/2024-02-27-ucsb-webscraping/_episodes/03-manual-scraping.md

 # Using the Scraper Chrome extension

 Now we are finally ready to do some web scraping using Scraper Chrome extension.
-If you haven’t it installed in your machine, please refer to the <a href="https://librarycarpentry.org/lc-webscraping/setup" target="_blank"> Setup instructions</a>.
+If you haven’t it installed in your machine, please refer to the [Setup instructions]({{page.root}}/setup.html).

 For this lesson, we will be using two UCSB department webpages: East Asian Languages and Cultural Studies and Jewish Studies.
 We are interested in scraping contact information from faculty within these departments with the help of Xpath and Scraper.